 All of the above is about underwater flies — nymphs, streamers, wets.
 And if you want to target the biggest trout in the river, going underneath is undoubtedly your best option.

 But bigger dries attract larger fish too.
 In my favorite big fish waters, I choose one or two sizes larger for my prospecting sizes.
 I like #12 Parachute Ants instead of the #14’s and #16’s that I regularly fish.
 Better yet, I like throwing a #10 or #8 PMX back into the dark, brushy shadows because the larger patterns seem to stir up bigger fish more often . . . unless there’s a hatch, then those rules are off the table.

 The biggest trout I’ve ever caught, a 26 inch wild brown, took a #16 Adams.
 So yes, the wonderful thing about fishing is that anything can happen at any time.
 And I think we all love that.

-But day in and day out, if I really want to target big trout, I’ll fish underneath, and I won’t be fishing large streamers.
-I’ll fish mid sized nymphs, Buggers or similar, usually dead drifted, and sometimes with a crossover.
+But day in and day out, if I really want to target big trout, I fish underneath, and I don’t necessarily fish large streamers.
+Instead I fish large nymphs, buggers or similar flies, usually dead drifted, and sometimes with a crossover.
 And if I want to cover a lot of water, in search of large trout, I fish big streamers.